jmikola/JmikolaJsAssetsHelperBundle/README.md

 ## Configuration

-If you do not configure the bundle explicitly, it will only expose the default package defined in the `templating' block of the FrameworkBundle configuration.
+If you do not configure the bundle explicitly, it will only expose the default package defined in the `templating` block of the FrameworkBundle configuration.

 Named packages you wish to expose must be explicitly listed: